 You can alternatively continue from the slate quarries up towards Lever’s Water for a longer approach.

-Yet another alternative is to ascend from Coniston via Church Beck and Miner’s Bridge.
+Yet another alternative is to ascend from Coniston via Church Beck and Miner’s Bridge which is a superior route to the above, with a full route description in the link provided.
 You can either take a direct route and join this route at Crowberry Haws or walk via the Coniston Coppermines Youth Hostel for a longer route.
 You can also start this walk from the YHA hostel.

 Mud and Route’s own Nia Jenkins didn’t get the ideal weather on her recent walk up the Old Man, but still thoroughly enjoyed it!

 Height Gained – 730 metres, Distance – 6.5 km , Time –3 hours